Basically, a training contract is the step between your academic life and your life as a qualified solicitor.

 “Trainees should view the training contract as an opportunity to be a sponge and soak up all the right ways to be the lawyer they want to be.
 A degree of open-mindedness about your career is imperative.”

-The norm is to spend time in four departments over the two years (six months in each).
+The norm is to spend time in four departments over two years (six months in each).
 Each stint is called a seat.
-At some firms you’ll find yourself doing six four-month seats or some other more bespoke arrangement.
-At very small firms it’s likely that your training won’t be as structured.
-Sometimes trainees repeat a seat, especially during six-seat schemes.
-Typically, repeat seats are in either the firm’s largest department or the department in which you hope to qualify.
+At some firms you’ll do six four-month seats or some other more bespoke arrangement; at very small firms it’s likely that your training won’t be as structured.
+Trainees will sometimes repeat a seat in the firm's largest department or the one they hope to qualify into, especially during six-seat schemes.

-Besides the SRA’s contentious/non-contentious requirement, some firms may require that you do a seat in one or more particular departments over the course of your training.
-For the other seats, firms usually ask you to identify your preferred departments and try to best accommodate your wishes.
+Some firms may require that you do a seat in one or more particular departments.
+For the other seats, firms usually ask you to identify your preferences and try to accommodate your wishes.
 However, seat allocation isn't always a simple task, and you might not get what you want.
 It usually depends on the needs of departments and trainee seniority.

 You will be allocated a supervisor in each seat who will be responsible for giving you assignments and (hopefully) helping out with any questions you have.
-Supervisors are typically mid-level to senior associates/assistants or partners.
-Usually you will share an office with your supervisor or sit near them in an open-plan setting.
-You may also have the opportunity to spend a seat (or part of one) seconded to one of your firm’s clients or one of its overseas offices.
+Supervisors are typically mid-level to senior associates/assistants or partners, and usually you will share an office with your supervisor or sit near them in an open-plan setting.
+You may also have the opportunity to spend a seat seconded to one of your firm’s clients or one of its overseas offices.
 Appraisals are important, and most firms will arrange a formal meeting between trainee and supervisor/HR at the end of each seat and probably also midway through.

 What the experience entails

-- Long hours are almost a given; however, they are more likely when you work at a large, international or corporate/finance-focused firm.
-They are less likely at litigation-led firms and smaller domestic advisory or boutique firms.
+Long hours are often a given; however, they are more likely when you work at a large, international or corporate/finance-focused firm, and vary depending on the area of law you're working in.
+Super-punishing hours are less likely at smaller, domestic, advisory or boutique firms and firms outside the big cities.

-- You’re not guaranteed a job at the end of it.
-If you’ve done well, the firm will retain you on qualification, finding you a job in a department that you’ve come to love… or in a department that needs new junior lawyers.
-The firm that trained you is not obligated to keep you; your contract with the firm is for the period of your training only.
-Our research into the firms featured on this website shows that 81.1% of qualifying trainees stayed at their firms in 2014; the rest either elected to look elsewhere or were forced to.
-You should regard your training contract as a two-year job interview.
+You’re not guaranteed a job at the end of it all.
+If you’ve done well, the firm will retain you on qualification, finding you a job in a department that you’ve come to love... or one that needs new junior lawyers.
+The firm that trained you is not obligated to keep you: your contract with the firm is for the period of your training only.
+Our research into the firms featured in this guide shows that around 80% of qualifying trainees stayed at their firms in 2020; the rest either elected to look elsewhere or were forced to.

 The main thing to remember is that the purpose of training is to learn about several areas of practice and find your spot in the profession.